Sample Complexity of Bayesian Optimal Dictionary Learning: Introduction

 In signal processing techniques for exploiting sparsity, signals are generally assumed to be described as linear combinations of a few dictionary atoms.
 Therefore, the effectiveness of this approach is highly dependent on the {choice of dictionary, by which the objective signals appear sparse.} A method for choosing an appropriate dictionary for sparse representation is {\it dictionary learning (DL)}, whereby the dictionary is constructed through a learning process from an available set of $P$ training samples \cite{Olshausen-Field,Rubinstein,Elad,Gleichman}.

 The ambiguity of the dictionary is fatal in signal/data analysis after learning.
 Therefore, an important issue is the estimation of the {\it sample complexity}, i.e., the sample size $P_c$ necessary for correct identification of the dictionary.
 In a seminal work, Aharon et al. showed that when the training set $\bm{Y}\in \mathbb{R}^{M\times P}$ is generated by a dictionary $\bm{D}\in \mathbb{R}^{M \times N}$ and a sparse matrix $\bm{X} \in \mathbb{R}^{N \times P}$ (planted solution) as $\bm{Y}=\bm{D}\bm{X}$, one can perfectly learn these if $P > P_{\rm c}=(k+1) {}_N C_k$ and $k$ is sufficiently small, where $k$ is the number of non-zero elements in each column of $\bm{X}$ \cite{Aharon}.
 Unfortunately, this bound becomes exponentially large in $N$ for $k \sim O(N)$, which motivates us to improve the estimation.
-A recent rigorous study has shown that the mean squared error of recovered signals (per element) $\epsilon$ after learning can scale as $\epsilon \sim O\left (N\ln (kP)/P \right )$, which can be read as $P_{\rm c} \sim O(N \ln N)$ \cite{Vainsencher2011}.
-However, the expression still leads to a natural question: is the logarithmic factor intrinsic or not?
+A recent study has shown that almost all dictionaries under the uniform measure are learnable with $P_c\sim O(NM)$ samples when $k\ln M\sim O(\sqrt{N})$ \cite{Vainsencher2011}.
+However, the fact that the number of unknown variables $MN + NP$ and known variables $MP$ are balanced with each other at $P\sim O(N)$ when $M\sim O(N)$ implies the possibility of DL with $O(N)$ training samples.